andyrutkowski/-inbetween/WritingProject.md

 *All people have access to two parts of their mind*.
 The world appears before us as a series of transactions, of facts, of determinations, of the day to day that brings us rest, exhaustion, solitude, friendship, hunger, and all of the multiplicities of the physical.
-Our outer minds record and help us get through this landscape of existence.
+Our outerminds record and help us get through this landscape of existence.
 The inner mind is there as well.
 Waiting for you to make a decision about “doing.”
 It is in this doing in which we can find joy, elation, or inspiration.